 - Shiitake mushrooms – 4 ounces (stemmed and sliced)

 - Rice wine vinegar – 3 tablespoons

 - Sesame oil (for drizzling)

 - Peanuts – ¼ cup (coarsely chopped)

 - Coat a large sauté pan with peanut oil, and then toss in your chicken and add 1 tablespoon of soy sauce.
 Cook the chicken until it’s cooked through, remove it, and then set it aside for later use.
 Make sure that the heat is on medium setting.

-- Boil salted water in a large pot and toss in your noodles.
+- Boil salty water in a large pot and toss in your noodles.
 Swish them around using a pair of tongs to prevent them from sticking together.
-Cook for around 30 seconds until they become soft.
+Cook for approximately 30 seconds until they become soft.